vtex/vtex-courses/courses/service/04_clients-analytics/en.md

    return this.http.get('_v/live-products')
    ```

-   > The method that you've just created will get the necessary data for this application: an array of objects that have two fields: `slug`, a string that represents the product ID and `liveUsers`, a number that is the quantity of users visualizing this product - which are the fields in the interface.
+   > The method that you've just created will get the necessary data for this application: an array of objects that have two fields: `slug`, a string that represents the product ID, and `liveUsers`, a number that is the number of users visualizing this product - which are the fields in the interface.

 3. With your analytics client already implemented, it's necessary to declare it as one of the clients in the `Clients` class, so it will be accessible using the `Context` that we've talked about at the beginning of this step.